christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ## 5. Wazuh Provides Endpoint Context

-Wazuh provided authentication information that network monitoring alone could not provide, including username and authentication results.
+Wazuh provided authentication information that network monitoring alone could not provide.

+This included endpoint and authentication-related information.

 ---

 ## 6. Source IP and Time Are Valuable Correlation Points

-Two different security platforms can often be correlated using:
+Different security platforms can often be correlated using:

 ```text
 Source IP